|Click on a zone for area-specific information.

-- The wolf is testing, chasing, attempting to test/chase, or is in close proximity to livestock, and
+- The wolf is in close proximity to livestock or in the act of wolf-livestock conflict (testing, chasing), and

 - The actions do not harm or injure the wolf, and

-In addition, on private land, injurious harassment of wolves (e.g. haze wolves in ways that could cause injury but not kill – this includes pursuit) is also allowed by producers on private land they own or lawfully occupy.
+In addition, on private land, injurious harassment of wolves (e.g. haze wolves in ways that could cause injury but not kill – this includes pursuit) conducted for the purpose of minimizing conflict is allowed without a permit by producers on private land they own or lawfully occupy when livestock are present.
 In this situation, there can be no identified circumstance that attracts wolf-livestock conflict.

 Any type of harassment should be reported to ODFW within 48 hrs.

-Within this zone, livestock producers or their agent may take a wolf caught biting, wounding, killing, or chasing livestock or working dogs, without a permit, under the following circumstances:
+Within this zone, livestock producers or their agent may shoot a wolf caught in the act of biting, wounding, killing, or chasing livestock or working dogs on land they own or lawfully occupy, without a permit, under the following circumstances:

-A livestock producer can allow an agent to take a wolf if written authorization procedures are followed.
+A livestock producer can allow an agent to shoot a wolf if written authorization procedures are followed.
 View the entire rule.

-In situations of chronic livestock depredation, lethal take may be implemented by ODFW in certain circumstances under Oregon Administrative Rule OAR 635-110-0020.
-The following are some of the general conditions that must be met prior to ODFW authorizing lethal control:
+In situations of chronic livestock depredation, lethal take may be authorized by ODFW in certain circumstances under Oregon Administrative Rule OAR 635-110-0030.
+ODFW may authorize its personnel, authorized agents, or Wildlife Services, to use lethal force on wolves or ODFW may issue limited duration permits to livestock producers to use lethal force on land they own or lawfully occupy.
+The following are conditions that must be met prior to ODFW authorizing lethal control:

-- There can be no identified circumstance which attracts wolf-livestock conflict,
+- There is no identified circumstance which attracts wolf-livestock conflict, and

-- The requester is in compliance with wolf protection laws and the conditions of any harassment or take permits,
+- There is no evidence of non-compliance with applicable laws and the conditions of any harassment or take permits.

-- The situation of wolf depredation is likely to remain chronic despite the use of additional non-lethal conflict deterrence measures, and,
+- The situation of wolf depredation is likely to remain chronic despite the use of additional non-lethal conflict deterrence measures.

 - The wolf or wolves identified for removal are those ODFW believes to be associated with the depredations, the removal of which ODFW believes will decrease the risk of chronic depredation.